 Can you keep driving with this message?

 Yes, you can keep driving.
 There’s typically a second message when the battery overheats and often a buzzer as well.
 However, if possible I’d recommend checking for anything that might be blocking the battery cooling inlet.
 This is often the cause of the message.
 It also might be a good idea to keep the interior of the car cool with the AC system.
-Air for the hybrid battery cooling system is always drawn from the inside of the car and vented to the outside.
+A blower motor pulls air in from the cabin, pushes it across the battery to cool it, and then vents it outside the car.
 The assumption being the driver will keep the inside of the car as a comfortable temperature.

 How do you turn the battery cooling warning off?